+Co-Applicants Please note that it is mandatory to include at least one named Co-Applicant who is an early career researcher and based internationally.
 Please detail the title, name, employing institution, nationality, discipline, PhD confirmation and early career researcher status of any co-applicant(s) on the project.
 You may include up to six co-applicants.
 Please use the text box to provide brief details as to how the project's Co-Applicant(s), where relevant, meet the early career eligibility requirement.
 Co-Applicants must be of postdoctoral or above status (or have equivalent research experience).
 If the Co-Applicant has a PhD, please include the date it was awarded.
-If the Co-Applicant does not have a PhD, it is strongly recommended that you get in touch with British Academy staff at international challenges@thebritishacademy.ac.uk to check their eligibility before submitting the application form.
+If the Co-Applicant does not have a PhD, it is strongly recommended that you get in touch with British Academy staff at internationalchallenges@thebritishacademy.ac.uk to check their eligibility before submitting the application form.
 Please note that only UK-based Co-Applicants would be able to take over the leadership of a project should the PI not be able to continue in this role.

-Other participants in a project, whose involvement does not equate to being a 'coapplicant', should be named in the relevant section ('Team Members and Other Participants') in the Research Proposal section.

-Co-Applicant ECR Eligibility

-It is a requirement that each project must include at least one early career researcher who is based in Brazil, Egypt, Indonesia, Jordan, Kenya, Malaysia, Philippines, South Africa, Turkey, Thailand, Vietnam and/or Least Developed Countries.
-Please use the text box to provide brief details as to how the project's Co-Applicant(s), where relevant, meet this early career eligibility requirement - for example, by providing information relating to any career breaks or other circumstances which would allow them to meet the eligibility criteria.
-(250 words)
+Other participants in a project, whose involvement does not equate to being a 'co- applicant', should be named in the relevant section ('Team Members and Other Participants') in the Research Proposal section.
+Co-Applicant ECR Status It is a requirement that each project must include at least one early career researcher who is based internationally.
+Please use the text box to provide brief details as to how the project's Co-Applicant(s), where relevant, meet this early career eligibility requirement - for example, by providing information relating to any career breaks or other circumstances which would allow them to meet the eligibility criteria. ( 250 words )